KMKfw/kmk_firmware/docs/en/mouse_keys.md

 # Customizing Movement

-To change the speed and acceleration of mouse movement use the following code:
+To change the speed and acceleration of mouse movement, use the following code:

 ```python
 from kmk.modules.mouse_keys import MouseKeys